dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPProjectServerServiceApp/readme.md

 This resource is responsible for provisioning and managing the Project Server service application in SharePoint Server 2016.

-To create a Project Server Web Application the following DSC resources can be used to create the site and enable the feature.
+To create a Project Server site the following DSC resources can be used to create the site and enable the feature.

     SPSite PWASite